-Coles and Woolworths provide a wide selection of gift cards both in the supermarket and online, which can be grouped into two main categories:
+Coles and Woolworths provide a selection of gift cards you can buy both in the supermarket and online.
+These can be grouped into two main categories:

-- Supermarket gift cards.
+Supermarket gift cards.
 These cards are designed to be used for spending at Coles, Woolworths and other participating partner brands.
-This could include Liquorland, Kmart and Target for a Coles gift card, or Big W and Dan Murphy's for a Woolworths gift card.
+If you get a Coles gift card, these brands could include Liquorland, Kmart and Target, while a Woolworths gift card could also be accepted at Big W and Caltex-Woolworths co-branded service stations.
 Note participating stores vary depending on the type of Coles or Woolworths gift card you choose, with the most flexible options being the Coles Group & Myer and Woolworths WISH gift cards respectively.

 While Coles and Woolworths set the terms and conditions for their branded gift cards, the features and requirements of retail and experience gift cards are set by individual retailers.
 As such, we've focused specifically on Coles and Woolworths supermarket gift cards for this guide.

 How to compare Woolworths WISH Gift Cards and Coles Group & Myer Gift Cards